-In our daily lives, we may be intimidated daily by the so many difficulties that comes our way and test our faith.
+In our daily lives, we may be intimidated daily by the so many difficulties that come our way and test our faith.

-Focusing our eyes on small problems daily magnifies it into bigger size until we don’t see clearly the blessings behind it.
+Focusing our eyes on small problems daily magnifies them into bigger sizes until we don’t see clearly the blessings behind them.

 It becomes a Goliath that threatens us.